MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Get-AzureRmEnvironment.md

 ## PARAMETERS

 ### -Name
-Specifies the name of the azure_2 instance to get.
+Specifies the name of the Azure instance to get.

 ```yaml
 Type: String